xSallus/21_days_of_code_challenge/README.md

 - [x] Day 06: An awesome card with glassmorphism.
 - [x] Day 07: An awesome timer.
 - [x] Day 08: An awesome theme switcher.
+- [x] Day 09: An awesome loading animation.

-> Current streak: 04/21 and counting.. :D
+> Current streak: 09/21 and counting.. :D